-2. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2019?
+2. If your agency uses a separate track for simple requests, according to Annual FOIA Report section VII.A, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2020?

-3. Please provide the percentage of requests processed by your agency in Fiscal Year 2019 that were placed in your simple track.
+3. Please provide the percentage of requests processed by your agency in Fiscal Year 2020 that were placed in your simple track.
+Please use the following calculation based on the data from your Annual FOIA Report: (processed simple requests from Section VII.C.1) divided by (requests processed from Section V.A.) x 100.

-Answer: Eighty-nine percent.
+Eighty-five percent.